emilyannemoses/blog/_posts/2019-05-31-where-to-begin.md

 * Observe the reality of where you are right now - what is your true skill level?

     * Be honest about this!
-Don't kid yourself.
-Write down in your own diary or blog what you *do* know.
+Write a list of what you *do* know in your own diary or blog.
 Write what you know that you don't know, and write down insecurities you have about both.
 Also, write down questions like "I've heard this word *JavaScript* used, I'd like to figure out what it means / what it does"  This writing is for you, so be vulnerable.

 ***